 Regularly scheduled safety meetings are key to establishing and maintaining an effective safety program.
 Well-planned and executed safety meetings provide a forum for management and employees to have a dialogue related to pertinent issues affecting the company's operations.
-A utility should hold safety meetings not only for operations/field employees, but also for management/administrative/other office employees.
+A utility should hold safety meetings not only for operations/field employees, but also for management and administrative/office personnel/other employees.
 While these safety meetings may differ in frequency and length for different employees (e.g. lineworkers may have three 30-minute safety meetings per week, whereas office engineers may meet for one hour per month), it is still important to ensure that the culture of safety resonates across all employee levels.

-A leading practice for meeting frequency and duration has been established as at least one hour per month for operations/field employees, and one hour per quarter for management/administrative/other employees.
+A leading practice for meeting frequency and duration has been established as at least one hour per month for operations/field employees, and one hour per quarter for administrative/office personnel/other employees.
+Management employees should participate in utility safety training initiatives at least once a year.
 Note that job briefings, such as tailboard discussions, are not considered safety meetings for the purpose of this question.

 Safety training is often carried out by staff employees, but safety programs are most effective when the utility's senior management is involved in the planning and/or execution of the safety training function.
-This function will vary at each utility, but it is essential that there is some level of active participation by senior management on an annual basis at minimum.
+This function will vary at each utility, but it is essential that there is some level of active participation by management on an annual basis at minimum.
 Management participation is one of the major components of an effective program.
+Note that individual employees can be counted for more than one employee category.